geojeff/kivy-statecharts/docs/index.rst

 ::

-    @State.eventHandler(['h', 'e', 'l', 'o', 'w', 'r', 'd']) def letter_event_handler(self, event, letter, context):
+    @State.event_handler(['h', 'e', 'l', 'o', 'w', 'r', 'd']) def letter_event_handler(self, event, letter, context):
         self.add_label(letter)

-This is a case where the eventHandler method approach is a perfect fit.
+This is a case where the event_handler method approach is a perfect fit.
 The first line is a function decorator on the State class that marks letter_event_handler() as a handler for all the events in the list.